 Dates are the fruit of the date palm tree (Phoenix dactylifera).
-Depending on the fruit’s maturity, dates are referred to as fresh or dried.
+Depending on the maturity of the fruit, they are referred to as either fresh or dried.
 Fresh dates (usually with a moisture content of >50%) are rarely sold on the European market.
-The season for fresh dates is very short in producing countries, and only a few varieties are appropriate for eating at this stage.
-Therefore, this study will only discuss the European market for dried dates (sometimes called ‘table dates’).
+The season for fresh dates is very short in producing countries, and only a few varieties are suitable for eating at this stage.
+This study therefore discusses only the European market for dried dates (sometimes known as ‘table dates’).

-When left on the tree, dates will ripen, change colour, soften and reduce in size, weight and moisture content, but increase in sugar content.
-When picked early to avoid damage by rain, insects or other factors, dates may need to be additionally ripened after harvest.
-After harvesting and cleaning, dates are protected from insects through fumigation, commonly rehydrated for better softness, sterilised by being exposed to higher temperatures, sorted into grades by quality and size and stored in a cool atmosphere.
+When left on the tree, dates ripen, change colour, soften and reduce in size, weight and moisture content, while increasing in sugar content.
+When picked early to avoid damage by rain, insects or other factors, dates may need to be ripened further after harvest.
+After they have been harvested and cleaned, dates are protected from insects through fumigation, commonly rehydrated to enhance softness, sterilized by exposure to higher temperatures, sorted into grades by quality and size, and stored in a cool atmosphere.

-Dates can be produced with a lower (<30%) moisture content or a higher (<60%) moisture content.
-Dates with a higher moisture content need to be stored at a temperature between 0 and 4°C. Even when dry, dates are often stored in frozen form to prolong shelf life.
-Generally, a frozen cold chain is then maintained during transport and further storage.
-For the retail shelves, processed dates will be offered at ambient or fridge temperature.
+Dates that are produced without any treatment after harvesting are known as natural dates.
+They can also be treated after harvesting, including rehydration and coating with glucose syrup or sorbitol.
+These dates are known as conditioned dates.
+Dates can also be produced with a lower moisture content (<30%) or a higher moisture content (<60%).
+Those with a higher moisture content need to be stored at a temperature between 0 and 4°C. Even when dry, dates are often stored in frozen form to prolong shelf life.
+In general, therefore, a frozen cold chain is maintained during transport and further storage.
+On retail shelves, processed dates are presented at ambient or refrigerated temperatures.

-Dates are normally used as a final product (a fruit snack) for consumers, but they are also used as an ingredient in home cooking and in bakery products, confectionery and other food manufacturing industries.
-If dates are consumed as a snack, they are generally used whole, either with pits (stones) inside or pitted (destoned).
-They can also be chopped and used as an ingredient in, for example, mueslis or dried fruit mixtures.
+Although dates are normally used as end-consumer products (e.g. as fruit snacks), they are also used as an ingredient in home cooking and baked goods, as well as in confectionery and other food products.
+When dates are consumed as a snack, they are generally used whole, either with pits (stones) inside or pitted (de-stoned).
+They can also be chopped and used as an ingredient (e.g. in muesli or dried fruit mixtures).
 In addition, dates can be processed further into products, such as date paste, date juice (syrup) and liquid date sugar.
 Even the pits can be used to produce oil and coffee substitutes.

 Most of the world’s date production is concentrated in the subtropical climate of North Africa and the Middle East.
-The harvesting season extends from July to late November, depending on the variety.
-However, the main harvest starts in September.
-World date production is increasing at a steady rate and reached 1 million tonnes in 2020.
-Saudi Arabia is the leading producer of dates, with a 21% share of the world’s production.
-It is followed by Iran (16%), the United Arab Emirates (13%), Tunisia (11%), Egypt (10%) and Algeria (9%).
+The harvest season extends from July to late November, depending on the variety.
+The main harvest starts in September.
+Global date production has been increasing at a steady pace, reaching 1.1 million tonnes in 2021.
+Saudi Arabia is the leading producer, with a 20% share of all world production.
+It is followed by Egypt and the United Arab Emirates (13% each), Iran (12%), Tunisia (11%) and Algeria (10%).

-More than 3000 date cultivars are grown worldwide.
+More than 3,000 date cultivars are grown worldwide.
 They are generally classified into two categories: cane sugar varieties and invert sugar varieties.
-In most varieties, the sugar content is almost entirely of the inverted form (glucose or fructose), but a few varieties contain cane sugar (sucrose).
+In most varieties, the sugar content consists almost entirely of the inverted form (glucose or fructose), although a few varieties contain cane sugar (sucrose).
 The two cultivars are distinguished by their popularity on the world market: Medjool (invert sugar variety) and Deglet Nour (cane sugar variety).
 Medjool dates are particularly popular, representing around 25% of the total world exports.

 This study covers general information regarding the date market in Europe, which is of interest to producers in developing countries.
 For statistical analysis, the following combined nomenclature code is used: